j-forner/Data_Science_and_Machine_Learning_Project/1. Supervised Learning/README.md

 # Supervised Learning

 ## Introduction
-**Supervised learning** is one of the main machine learning paradigms, and is defined by its use of labeled training data, i.e. data whose labels are known.
-We can use supervised machine learning algorithms to solve both classification and regression problems, and will do so with the algorithms listed below.
+**Supervised learning** is one of the main machine learning paradigms, and is defined by its use of labeled training data, i.e. data whose labels/classes are known.
+We can use supervised machine learning algorithms for both classification and regression problems, and will do so with the algorithms listed below.

 ## Algorithms/Techniques Implemented in this Folder